 In the last few years there has been rapid advancement in big data that’s impacting nearly every industry in the economy.
 Businesses of all varieties are familiarizing themselves with how data is collected, which tools can aggregate it, and how to analyze it.

 It takes some investment, but imagine what all that data could tell a corporate real estate team.
-Think of what an edge it could give you if you had market information that competitors didn’t have access to, and the means to analyze the information at a deeper level.
+Think of what an edge it could give you if you had market data that competitors didn’t have access to, and the means to analyze the information at a deeper level.

 When big data found its way to the financial sector it was a clear indicator that change was coming, and it was already having an indirect effect on real estate.
 Not long after, the residential real estate markets began discussing how proptech would impact the industry and make an agent’s job easier.